danielhartnell/library/README.md

 - I would like to simplify the process of getting this running locally.
 This may include the use of Docker.
 - The code just looks kind of messy for the books view.
 I want to change that but I'm not sure how yet.
 - I may transition from jQuery to pure Javascript to eliminate an unnecessary layer of abstraction.
 - Currently opacity on hover is done with jQuery.
 My buddy Seth has recommended pure CSS for faster results.
+- Can I show if the app is currently running under Heroku?